How To Clean People's Names In Databases

 id bigserial PRIMARY KEY,

-first_name text NOT NULL,last_name text Non Zero,
+first_name text NOT NULL,

 ); CREATE INDEX person_ix_first_name_last_name ON person (first_name, last_name);